run time: 106 mins

 starring: Matt Damon, Emily Blunt, Anthony Mackie, Michael Kelly, Jon Slattery, Jon Stewart, Terence Stamp, Donnie Keshawarz

-Eleven months go by and David is on the campaign trail for another crack at a Senate seat.
+Eleven months go by, and David is on the campaign trail for another crack at a Senate seat.
 Charlie hands him a newspaper that shows Elise is the best ballet dancer in the country and is about to get married.
-David is encouraged to take a few days off to deal with this situation when he finds Harry to get advice on how to stop the wedding.
+David is encouraged to take a few days off to deal with this situation when he finds Harry to get advice on stopping the wedding.
 Harry warns that the plans don’t call for them to be together and that David is facing severe consequences just to be with her.
 David doesn’t care and stays up all night with Harry planning a way to get to her before the wedding takes place.
-When David makes a run for it in the morning the Bureau spin into action to prevent his plan and future from getting destroyed.
+When David makes a run for it in the morning, the Bureau spin into action to prevent his plan and future from getting destroyed.

-my thoughts: When the trailer for this movie came out in early 2010 I was hooked.
-My hope was this was going to be one of the most romantic stories I’ve ever seen and the hopeless romantic in me wanted this to be my favourite movie forever.
-It was scheduled to be released the weekend of my birthday in September 2010 but the studio decided to push it back to March 2011, I was crushed but the delay just built up my anticipation!
+my thoughts: When the trailer for this movie came out in early 2010, I was hooked.
+My hope was this was going to be one of the most romantic stories I’ve ever seen, and the hopeless romantic in me wanted this to be my favourite movie forever.
+It was scheduled to be released the weekend of my birthday in September 2010, but the studio decided to push it back to March 2011; I was crushed, but the delay just built up my anticipation!
 I can still remember I booked the afternoon off from work to catch the first showing on Friday afternoon and was sincerely impressed with the story, the concept, the romance, and the actors/actresses.

-On the flip side of the romance part of the story, the Adjustment Bureau itself is extremely creepy.
+On the flip side of the romance part of the story, the Adjustment Bureau is extremely creepy.
 They watch your every move and know the majority of your thoughts.
 I am a firm believer that things happen for a reason, that there is a God, and he has a plan for each of us, but I don’t believe the Bureau is following me to work every day.
-(I will admit I am always late, maybe if they were real I could totally just start blaming them.)
-Anyways back to my point, the Bureau is very well utilized in the movie, they appear to be businessmen compared to guardian angels or spirits.
+(I will admit I am always late, maybe if they were real, I could totally just start blaming them.)
+Anyway, back to my point, the Bureau is very well utilized in the movie; they appear to be businessmen compared to guardian angels or spirits.
 They look and act just like us while wearing a hat gives them the ability to travel through doors.

 my star rating: 9 out 10